sxross/MotionModel/README.md

 pretty much as you expect.
 The value of the last hash is passed intact via the `settings` argument.

+You are responsible for adding an error message using:

+    add_message(field, "incorrect value foo #{the_foo} -- should be something else.")

+You must return `true` from your validator if the value passes validation otherwise `false`.

 Model Instances and Unique IDs
 -----------------

-It is assumed that models can be created from an external source (JSON from a Web application or NSCoder from the device) or simply be a stand-alone data store.
+It is assumed that models can be created from an external source (JSON from a Web application or `NSCoder` from the device) or simply be a stand-alone data store.
 To identify rows properly, the model tracks a special field called `:id`.
 If it's already present, it's left alone.
 If it's missing, then it is created for you.
 Each row id is guaranteed to be unique, so you can use this when communicating